silaspe/maths/docs/rand.md

 Monastery day $5$, $4$'th of July, and I'm writing this in a McDonald's at $3$ pm.

-Monastery day $6$ and I finally got the internet to work. $1500$ Lines.
+Monastery day $6$ and I finally got the internet to work.

-I'm now in another airbnb in Snarf, this time in Yazel.
+I'm now in another airbnb in Snarf, this time in [Yazel](https://silaspe.github.io/maths/rand.html#pronunciations).
 High ropes / zipline course today.

-Vineyards today.
+Vineyards today. $1500$ Lines.

-I'm now in another airbnb in Snarf, this time in Ske, which is the only place that I knew we were going to ahead of time and where my dad's parents used to live.
+I'm now in another airbnb in Snarf, this time in [Ske](https://silaspe.github.io/maths/rand.html#pronunciations), which is the only place that I knew we were going to ahead of time and where my dad's parents used to live.

 Beach today and I just rewatched [
 The ALMOST Platonic Solids](https://youtu.be/_QxrkEqOrWM) and [
-The Sacred Geometry of Tilings](https://youtu.be/wiWEP5Kf8sk) (also, cool chanel) while above a hexagonal tiling.
+The Sacred Geometry of Tilings](https://youtu.be/wiWEP5Kf8sk) while above a hexagonal tiling (also, cool chanel).

-Beach today on the other side of the lake in Yasrom and extended family tomorrow.
+Beach today on the other side of the lake in [Yasrom](https://silaspe.github.io/maths/rand.html#pronunciations) and extended family tomorrow.

-Today, me and my family drove through the city-state of Okanam.
-I'm writing this in a hotel in a city I can't pronounce in Eluti.
+Today, me and my family drove through the city-state of [Okanam](https://silaspe.github.io/maths/rand.html#pronunciations).
+I'm writing this in a hotel in a city I can't pronounce in [Eluti](https://silaspe.github.io/maths/rand.html#pronunciations).
 Today I am meeting my mom's older sister's family and my mom's younger brother's family minus my mom's older sister's husband.

 Today, I lectured my dad on counting systems like the complex numbers, split complex numbers, and dual complex numbers, why you never hear about $3$d numbers, and how this all relates to ring theory and geometric algebra.
 Maybe I should make a page about that.
-Then I ate ice cream in Onawol with the rest of the (extended) family.
+Then I ate ice cream in [Onawol](https://silaspe.github.io/maths/rand.html#pronunciations) with the rest of the (extended) family.

 Beach today.
 Me and the bros (the three male grandchildren of my mom's parents) dug a hole and then buried my mom's younger brothers son.